Comparison · NinjaTrader 8

 Picture a session that opens normally, takes a midday loss, then enters a phase of rising entry frequency, progressive stop widening, and declining position quality.
 Each individual order is well within any native daily loss limit.
 No financial threshold has been crossed.

 That window — between the moment the behavior changes and the moment the loss compounds — is invisible to native NinjaTrader controls by design.
 They are purpose-built for the financial outcome, not the behavior.
-Meridian operates exclusively in that window.
+Meridian covers that financial-outcome floor too, and uniquely also operates inside that earlier window.

 Where Meridian fits in the NinjaTrader stack